ethanent/phin/README.md

 [Full documentation](https://ethanent.github.io/phin/global.html) | [GitHub](https://github.com/ethanent/phin) | [NPM](https://www.npmjs.com/package/phin)

-## Deprecated
+## Deprecation warning

-This package is deprecated and should not be used.
-Please see [#91](https://github.com/ethanent/phin/issues/91) for more information.
+Some versions of this package are deprecated and shouldn't be used.
+Be sure you are using a non-deprecated, supported version of the package.

 ## Simple Usage